rackerlabs/rackspace-how-to/content/cloud-servers/add-a-disk-to-a-cluster-shared-volume-on-a-windows-failover-cluster.md

 - For Windows Server&reg; 2012 and earlier, the disk you want to add must be a basic disk and partitioned with NTFS.
 - For Windows Server 2012 R2 and later, the disk you want to add must be a basic disk and partitioned with either NTFS or ReFS.
 - The drive letter of the system disk for all cluster nodes must be the same.
-- The NTLM authentication protocol must enabled for all cluster nodes.
+- You must enable the NTLM authentication protocol for all cluster nodes.
 This protocol is enabled by default.

 ### Limitations

-The cluster shared volume cannot be used as a cluster quorum witness disk.
+You cannot use the cluster shared volume as a cluster quorum witness disk.

-**Note:** You must be a user with administrative privileges for the server in order to make these changes.
+**Note:** You must be a user with administrative privileges for the server to make these changes.

 ### Add the disk to Available Storage in Failover Cluster Manager

-1. Click **Start**, type "Failover Cluster Manager", and then press **Enter**.
+1. Click **Start**, type **Failover Cluster Manager**, and press **Enter**.

-2. In the left-hand pane of the Failover Cluster Manager, expand the name of the cluster for which you want to add the disk.
+2. In the left-hand pane of the **Failover Cluster Manager**, expand the cluster name for which you want to add the disk.

 3. Expand the **Storage** section beneath the cluster name.